 - 6 tablespoons butter

-- A little milk or cream to brush tops
+- A little milk, half & half or cream to brush tops

 Preheat oven to 450 degrees.

-Place flour, salt, baking powder and sugar in a food processor.
+Place flour, salt, baking powder, and sugar in a food processor and pulse several times.
 Cut the butter in half, then in small pieces.
 Add to flour and pulse, carefully, several times.
 You want large pieces (about the size of a pea) left.
-Gradually add milk while pulsing.
+Gradually add milk or half & half while pulsing.
 Stop when it still looks crumbly – it shouldn’t be totally mixed at this point.